Blog

 Harm Avoidance & Avoidance Motivation

-Harm avoidance is a personality trait characterized by excessive worrying, pessimism, shyness, and being fearful, doubtful, and easily fatigued.
+Harm avoidance is a personality trait characterized by excessive worrying, pessimism and shyness and being fearful, doubtful and easily fatigued.
 Harm avoidance is elevated in individuals with anorexia nervosa, bulimia nervosa, BED and EDNOS.
-Those with anorexia nervosa and AN-BP have significantly the higher scores in harm avoidance than those with BED and EDNOS, suggesting individuals with AN tend to be more fearful and worried than healthy controls and other eating disorders.21
+Those with anorexia nervosa and AN-BP score significantly higher in harm avoidance than those with BED and EDNOS, suggesting individuals with AN tend to be more fearful and worried than healthy controls and other eating disorders.

 Avoidance motivation is a tendency to avoid distressing problems and undesirable outcomes.
-Avoidance motivation has been positively associated with bingeing, purging and restriction behaviors like binge episodes, laxative abuse, diet pill use, dietary restriction, and emotional eating.32
+Avoidance motivation has been positively associated with bingeing, purging and restriction behaviors like binge episodes, laxative abuse, diet pill use, dietary restriction and emotional eating.

 Negative Affectivity